fra87/RouterScraper/README.md

 The functions automatically issue a login request if necessary.

+## Saving and restoring sessions

+It is possible to export the sessions to later restore them; this can be used to avoid having to login every time.

+To do this, you can export the current status through `exportSessionStatus`, which returns a string (base64 encoded JSON dict) that can be saved.
+The `restoreSessionStatus` function restores the status from that string.

 # Supported routers

 At present the package was tested with the following routers firmwares